rei1024/ca-ts/packages/algo/README.md

 - **Outer-totalistic:** Rules defined by birth and survival conditions based on the number of neighbors (e.g., Conway's Game of Life: B3/S23).
 Both Moore (8-neighbor) and von Neumann (4-neighbor) neighborhoods are supported.
-- **Isotropic Non-totalistic:** Complex rules where the next state depends on the specific arrangement of neighbors, not just their count (e.g., "Just Friends": B2-a/S12).
+- **Isotropic Non-totalistic:** Rules where the next state depends on the specific arrangement of neighbors, not just their count (e.g., "Just Friends":
+  B2-a/S12).
 - **Non-isotropic (MAP):** Rules where each of the 8 neighbors can have a different effect on the cell's next state.